Tencent details how its MOBA-playing AI system beats 99.81% of human opponents

 In August, Tencent announced it had developed an AI system capable of defeating teams of pros in a five-on-five match in Honor of Kings (or Arena of Valor, depending on the region).
-This was a noteworthy achievement — Honor of Kings occupies the video game subgenre known as multiplayer online battle arena games (MOBAs), which are incomplete information games in the sense that players are unaware of the actions chosen by other players.
-The endgame, then, isn’t merely Honor of Kings AI that achieves superhero performance, but insights that might be used to develop systems capable of solving some of society’s toughest challenges.
+This was a noteworthy achievement — Honor of Kings occupies the video game subgenre known as multiplayer online battle arena games (MOBAs), which are incomplete information games in the sense that players are unaware of the actions other players choose.
+The endgame, then, isn’t merely AI that achieves Honor of Kings superhero performance, but insights that might be used to develop systems capable of solving some of society’s toughest challenges.

-A paper published this week peels back the layers of Tencent’s technique, with the coauthors describe as “highly scalable.”
-They claim its novel strategies enable it to explore the game map “efficiently,” with an actor-critic architecture that self-improves trains over time.
+A paper published this week peels back the layers of Tencent’s technique, which the coauthors describe as “highly scalable.”
+They claim its novel strategies enable it to explore the game map “efficiently,” with an actor-critic architecture that self-improves over time.

 As the researchers point out, real-time strategy games like Honor of Kings require highly complex action control compared with traditional board games and Atari games.
-Their environments also tend to be more complicated (Honor of Kings has 10^600 possible states and and 10^18000 possible actions) and the objectives more complex on the whole.
-Agent must not only learn to plan, attack, and defend but also to control skill combos, induce, and deceive opponents, all while contending with hazards like creeps and fully automated turrets.
+Their environments also tend to be more complicated (Honor of Kings has 10^600 possible states and and 10^18,000 possible actions) and the objectives more complex on the whole.
+Agents must not only learn to plan, attack, and defend but also to control skill combos, induce, and deceive opponents, all while contending with hazards like creeps and fully automated turrets.

-Tencent’s architecture consists of four modules: a Reinforcement Learning Learning (RL) Learner, an Artificial Intelligence (AI) Server, a Dispatch Module, and a Memory Pool.
+Tencent’s architecture consists of four modules: Reinforcement Learning (RL) Learner, Artificial Intelligence (AI) Server, Dispatch Module, and Memory Pool.

 The AI Server — which runs on a single processor core, thanks to some clever compression — dictates how the AI model interacts with objects in the game environment.
-It generates episodes via self-play, and based on the features it extracts from the game state, the ut predicts players’ actions and forwards them to the game core for execution.
+It generates episodes via self-play, and, based on the features it extracts from the game state, it predicts players’ actions and forwards them to the game core for execution.
 The game core then returns the next state and the corresponding reward value, or the value that spurs the model toward certain Honor of Kings goals.

 As for the Dispatch Module, it’s bundled with several AI Servers on the same machine, and it collects data samples consisting of rewards, features, action probabilities, and more before compressing and sending them to Memory Pools.
 The Memory Pool — which is also a server — supports samples of various lengths and data sampling based on the generated time, and it implements a circular queue structure that performs storage operations in a data-efficient fashion.

-Lastly, the Reinforcement Learner — a distributed training environment — accelerates policy updates with the aforementioned actor-critic approach.
+Lastly, the Reinforcement Learner, a distributed training environment, accelerates policy updates with the aforementioned actor-critic approach.
 Multiple Reinforcement Learners fetch data in parallel from Memory Pools, with which they communicate using shared memory.
 One mechanism (target attention) helps with enemy target selection, while another — long short-term memory (LSTM), an algorithm capable of learning long-term dependencies — teaches hero players skill combos critical to inflicting “severe” damage.

 The Tencent researchers’ system encodes image features and game state information such that each unit and enemy target is represented numerically.
 An action mask cleverly incorporates prior knowledge of experienced human players, preventing the AI from attempting to traverse physically “forbidden” areas of game maps (like challenging terrain).